HlabirwaM/My-SQL-Projects/README.md

  *   Exploration of complex datasets to extract meaningful insights.

 ### PowerBI Dashboard:
- *  For enhanced visualization, I have created a PowerBI Dashboard, available on novypro.
+ *  For enhanced visualization, I have created a [PowerBI Dashboard](https://www.novypro.com/project/ab11-hotel-dashboard), available on my novypro profile.
 The dashboard complements the SQL analysis by providing a visual representation of the data.

 Feel free to explore the SQL analysis, review the PowerBI Dashboard, and reach out for discussions and comments.
 Your feedback is highly appreciated!